 Bed bugs can be spread from one person to another which makes them contagious in one sense.
-Experts believe that humans are the number one transmitters of bed bugs in Canada and travelling is the major contributor of bed bug infestation in Toronto.
+Experts believe that humans are the number one transmitters of bed bugs in Canada and travelling is the major contributor to a bed bug infestation in Toronto.
+Early signs of bed bugs can include bite marks, blood marks on sheets and distinct smells.
 A better word for ‘Contagious’ in this case would be ‘Spread’.

 The bugs may crawl in your clothing while seated or be sleeping on infested furniture which you then carry to another location.
 They may then get into someone else’s clothes or luggage and this is primarily how the insects spread.
 Unlike lice, bed bugs don’t stick to the host and only come into contact with humans while feeding.
 If you experiencing any signs of bed bugs call your local bed bug control company.